There is something I need to tell you. There are two ways to say there is in English.

 There isn't any women/There are no women.

-Il n'y a pas de canapé dans le bureau.
+Il y a un canapé dans le bureau.

 Bravo!
 I think you've got the hang of it already!